-Terumo BCT’s Advancing Apheresis Award is designed to recognize and support those who are making a difference in the use of therapeutic apheresis and cell collections around the globe.
-Terumo BCT will award one $10,000 USD educational grant to the winning site, chosen by an external, global committee of key opinion leaders.
-This year, the award will focus on bringing perspective to cell collections for immunotherapy.
+Terumo BCT’s Advancing Apheresis Award is designed to support those who are making a difference in the use of therapeutic aphersis and cell collections around the globe.
+Terumo BCT will award one USD 10,000 educational grant to the winning site, chosen by an external, global committee of key opinion leaders.
+This year, the award will focus on advancing peripheral venous access in red blood cell exchange procedures.

 The following terms and conditions apply for every submission: